rasmuslund/kubernetes-fragments/K8nSpringBootApp/README.md

   * Entrypoint (process started in the container)
 * Apply the K8s resources file to minikube: ```kubectl apply -f KubernetesObjects.yaml```
 * A K8s deployment will not do a rolling update, unless either the image path:tag or something in the pod specification has changed
-  * It is annoying to change the path:tag of the image, when deploying on a local minikube (it makes sense for real deploys to a K8s cluster)
+  * It is annoying to change the path:tag of the image, when deploying on a local minikube (although it makes perfect sense for real deploys to a K8s cluster)
-  * One can force a rolling update/redeploy is to add a label to the pod specification via a patch command - e.g.:
+  * One can force a rolling update/redeploy by adding a modified label to the pod specification via a patch command - e.g.:
     ```kubectl patch deployment k8n-spring-boot-app-deployment -p "{\"spec\":{\"template\":{\"metadata\":{\"labels\":{\"refreshTimestamp\":\"`date +'%s'`\"}}}}}"```
 * Optionally see K8s resources:
   * ```kubectl get pods```
   * ```kubectl get deployments```
   * ```kubectl get services```
-* Optionally watch pods while redeploying:
+* Optionally watch pods while a rolling update/redeploy happens:
   * ```watch kubectl get pods```
   * or ```kubectl get pods -w``` (messes up the whitespace formatting)
 * Find IP of ingress: Find IP of ingress: ```kubectl describe ingress```
 * Access the service on: ```http://<ingress-ip>/spring/messages/fixed```
 * Follow logs: ```kubectl log -f k8n-spring-boot-app-deployment-...``` (tab to see pod names)
+  * ```-f``` for ```follow```
-* An easy change to make to the app:
+* To test redeploy, this is an easy change to make to the app:
   * Change the string returned by: ```FixedMessageEndpoint.java```
   * Remember to also change the test: ```FixedMessageEndpointTest.java```
-* Complete build and redeployment in one go:
+* Complete build and redeployment in one go (also in ```buildAndDeploy.sh```):
   ```
     ./mvnw clean package dockerfile:build \
     && kubectl apply -f KubernetesObjects.yaml \